jianlin-cheng/TomoSwin3D/README.md

 python predict.py
 ```

 This runs inference, saves per-grid predictions, reconstructs a 3D volume, and writes an MRC under a timestamped folder in `output/results/`.
+Use your preferred model and provide `data_ids` you would like to run the inference on.

 ### Post-processing: generate centroids coordinates